Parallel, relative minor, and harmonic minor Keys

 By raising the 7th note, the dominant chord becomes major.
 In A harmonic minor, the dominant chord becomes E major.

-This major dominant creates a sense of tension, and a pull back to the tonic, A. This is why harmonic minor is often described as more dramatic, or more deliberate.
+This major dominant creates a sense of tension, and a stronger pull back to the tonic, which is A. For this reason, harmonic minor feels more dramatic and deliberate.

 Rules of thumb

-If staying in harmonic minor feels too tense or exotic, drop back to natural minor.
+• If staying in harmonic minor feels too tense, drop back to natural minor.